Donald Trump’s Revised Travel Ban Shot Down By Hawaii Judge

 The second order is similar to the first one in that refugees are still blocked from entering the United States for 120 days, though an indefinite ban on Syrian refugees was lifted in the new one.

-Mr. Trump’s administration denied that the ban is religiously motivated, pointing out that the six countries included in the executive order represent only nine percent of the world’s Muslim population.
+Mr. Trump’s administration denied that the ban is religiously motivated, pointing out that the six countries included in the executive order represent only 9-percent of the world’s Muslim population.

 Critics, however, said that the new executive order is still discriminatory in terms of nationality and religion.

-Donald Trump’s new executive order faced an additional obstacle when a second federal judge in the U.S. blocked parts of the revised travel ban, The Independent reports.
+Donald Trump’s new executive order faced an additional obstacle when a second federal judge in the US blocked parts of the revised travel ban, The Independent reports.

 BREAKING: Second federal judge blocks parts of Trump’s revised travel ban https://t.co/vM0gAeUHAO pic.twitter.com/yFI2MHqSIS